Planning Stealthy Backdoor Attacks in MDPs with Observation-Based Triggers: Backdoor Attack Planning in mdp s: Methods

 \begin{assumption} For any $k\in \{1,\ldots, K\}$, the perturbed transition function $P_k$ is $d$-close to the original transition function $P_0$.
 That is: for any $(s,a,s')\in S\times A\times S$, for any $k \in \mathcal{K}$, it holds that

 \end{assumption}

+With limited data, the hypothesis test cannot reject the null hypothesis that the distribution is nominal when $d$ is small.
 Under the above assumption, the optimal backdoor strategy planning problem can be formulated as a constrained optimization problem: where $V_0^\ast(M)$ is the optimal value in the original \ac{mdp} and $V_0(M^{\pi^\dagger})$ is the value of the backdoor policy $\pi^\dagger$ in the original \ac{mdp}.

 We present a planning problem to solve the optimal backdoor strategy within this trigger strategy space and Markov control policy space.
 Our method starts with constructing a two-player Markov game to model the interaction between the agent training the backdoor policy (referred as P0) and the agent learning how to triggers the backdoor attack (referred as P1).